LADEE: Technology demonstration payload

 LADEE also carried a technology demonstration payload for testing an optical communication system.
 The Lunar Laser Communication Demonstration (LLCD) used a laser to transmit and receive data as pulses of light, in much the same way as data is transferred in a fiber optic cable.
 Three ground stations were used.
 This method of communication could potentially provide data rates five times higher than the previous radio frequency communication system.
 The technology is a direct predecessor to NASA's Laser Communications Relay Demonstration (LCRD) system which was due to launch in 2017, and actually launched in 2021.

-Preliminary results
+Results

 The LADEE science teams continued to analyze data acquired at the time of the Chang'e 3 landing on December 14, 2013.